camerongreen/veganbingo-polymer/README.md

 It is a web based version of the Android app I wrote.

-You can find it on the Play store and code is here:
+You can find the app on the Play store and code is here:

 https://github.com/camerongreen/veganbingo